psrenergy/psrio-docs/collections.md

 |:------------------|:-------------------------------------------|
 | Load table method | `table = study:load_table("filename.csv")` |

-The following example loads two outputs, gerhid and fprodt, considering the agents as hydro plants collection:
+The following example loads a generic csv table and iterates through the rows:

 #### Example 1
 {: .no_toc }